 - Objects appearing smaller than they are (micropsia)

 These flashbacks can often occur years after the user’s last trip.

 If you’re experiencing any of the long or short-term effects of psychedelic drug use, help is available.
-Learn about the substance use treatment process at Zinnia Healing here.
+Learn about the substance use treatment process at Zinnia Health here.

 Do Psilocybin Mushrooms Affect Your Personality?

 Personality changes are a common long-term effect of psilocybin.
 In fact, research from Johns Hopkins found that even a single dose of hallucinogenic mushrooms can create lasting personality changes.
 The study found that a single high dose of psilocybin was enough to foster measurable personality changes lasting at least one year in about 60% of study participants.